rojas-sebastian/messaging/README.md

 ## Next steps for a future version

+- Configure production environment into a Cloud
-- Configure production environment, adding continous integration
+- Adding continous integration
-- Increase unit test coverage
+- Adding initial structure for unit testing; I'm trying to follow [this tutorial](https://www.youtube.com/watch?v=lZJ1mar_znk), but currently I'm struggling mocking the external dependencies like Twilio and Postgres.
+Once I'll have an stable version, I need to increase unit test coverage
-- Configure winston transport, to send logs into a centralized logs server (logdna, datadog)
+- For logging I've configured winston transport, in a next version we can send logs into a centralized logs server (logdna, elasticsearch, datadog, newrelic)

 ## License